this-oliver/headless-cms/README.md

   - `-e NODE_ENV=development` sets the environment variable `NODE_ENV` to `development`
   - `-e APP_KEYS=<your-base64-app-keys>` sets the environment variable `APP_KEYS` to a base64 encoded string (you can generate this using the command `node -e "console.log(Buffer.from('your-secret-key').toString('base64'))"` where `your-secret-key` is a secret key of your choice)

+#### (Optional) Docker Compose

 For a more advanced setup, you can use the provided [`docker-compose.yml`](./docker-compose.yml) file to start the Strapi application with behind a reverse proxy (e.g. Nginx):

 ```bash
 # Start the Strapi application with Docker Compose
 docker-compose up
 ```

+## FAQ

+### What is a Headless CMS?

+Traditionally, if you wanted to build a website with dynamic content, you would need to implement a backend which consists of defining a data structure, creating a database and then implementing a backend that creates, reads, updates and deletes the data all while also authenticating and authorizing requests.
+You'd also have to create some sort of frontend to manage/administer the data (i.e. creating a blog post, editing a user profile, etc.).
+This is a lot of work especially if the end goal is to hand over the project to a non-technical.

+A CMS (content management system) handles all the backend work for you (including the ui for managing the data) so you can focus on building the visual aspect of your project.
+Unlike traditional CMSs, a headless CMS does not come with a frontend.
+Instead, it provides an API that you can use to fetch the data and display it in your own frontend.
+This allows you to use any technology you want for the frontend (e.g. Vue, React, HTML + Vanilla JS, etc.) while still having a powerful backend to manage your data.

+This template uses [Strapi](https://github.com/strapi/strapi) as the headless CMS for the following reasons:

+- **Open Source**: Strapi is open source and free to use which means you can self-host it and have full control over your data.
+- **Customizable**: Strapi is highly customizable and allows you to define your own data structure, create custom APIs, and even extend the admin panel.
+- **Nodejs**: Strapi is built with Nodejs which allows you to leverage certain Nodejs features and libraries.
+- **Community**: Strapi has a large and active community which means you can find help and resources easily.

 ## Learn more